 Speaking with a lawyer may help you determine how to approach the claims process when seeking compensation for your medical costs, lost wages, and more.

 What Is a Slip and Fall Accident?

 A premises liability claim becomes possible if hazardous conditions caused your fall.
-If this occurs, you have the right to file a claim for compensation if the property owner or manager failed in their duty to keep the premises safe.
+If this occurs, you have the right to file a claim if the property owner or manager failed to keep the premises safe.

 The central theme of a slip and fall case revolves around a hazard on the property that caused you to slip and fall and resulted in medical expenses.
 Laws only require that the property management keep the premises reasonably safe, though not perfectly safe.

 Examples of hazardous conditions include:

 While the above-referenced hazards list does not include every hazardous condition, it does illustrate what may prove dangerous to visitors and guests.
 The property owner has a duty to keep visitors and invitees safe and should not ignore this responsibility.

 It is unfair to blame a property owner for a hazard that they couldn’t reasonably know about.
 However, this element of your case may allow for a debate about reasonable safety measures.
 Your case can also involve a property owner who knew about the hazardous conditions and still refused to act.